dagmarkramer/Get_next_line/get_next_line/README.txt

 INTRODUCTION
 ------------

 this is a function which returns a line read from a file descriptor

 returns the line that has just been read

 if there is nothing else to read or if an error has occurred it should return NULL

 main.c is not part of project

+this was my 2nd Codam project

 UTILISATION